Charter of the Audit Committee of the Board of Directors

 7. Consider the independent auditors’ judgments about the quality and appropriateness of the Company’s accounting principles as applied in its financial reporting.

-8. Discuss with the independent auditor the matters to be discussed by Statement on Auditing Standards No. 61, as amended, relating to the conduct of the audit.
+8. Discuss with the independent auditor the matters to be discussed by Auditing Standard No. 16, Communications with Audit Committees, relating to the conduct of the audit, as well as any other issues deemed significant by the independent auditor.
 Regularly review with the independent auditor any difficulties the auditor encountered in the course of the audit work, including management’s response and any restrictions on the scope of the independent auditor's activities or on access to requested information, and any significant disagreements with management.
 In addition, the Audit Committee should review any accounting adjustments that were noted or proposed by the independent auditor but were “passed” (as immaterial or otherwise); any communications between the independent auditor and the independent auditor’s national office, if any, respecting auditing or accounting issues or internal control-related issues presented by the engagement; and any “management” or “internal control” letter issued, or proposed to be issued, by the independent auditor to the Company that is in addition to the independent auditor’s audit report on the effectiveness of internal control over financial reporting.

 9. Set clear hiring policies for employees or former employees of the Company's independent auditors.